 Strategy 1.1.5

-1.1.5 Explore barriers and strategies to implementing a unique child identifier (per Colorado House Bill 08-1364) to enable data informed decisions concerning child outcomes.
-Utilize the upcoming school readiness data pilot program with local school districts to explore existing or needed technologies and data sharing agreements and unique child identifier implementation challenges.
+1.1.5 Accelerate strategies to implementing a unique child identifier (per Colorado House Bill 08-1364) to enable data informed decisions concerning child outcomes.
+Coordinate across pre-k settings and utilize the upcoming school readiness data pilot program with local school districts to explore existing or needed technologies and data sharing agreements and unique child identifier implementation challenges.

 Summary of the change – Changes were made to directly addressed the comments to amend the strategy.
 The “explore barriers” was removed as several comments noted that barriers are already known.
 To increase specific of the strategy, “coordinate across pre-K settings” was added.